Shahswar-code/Shahswar-code/README.md

 I'm a developer building practical, production-grade software — mostly desktop applications in C# / WinForms, with frontend web work and Python automation on the side.
 I also do digital marketing work, so I think about both the engineering and the go-to-market side of a product.

-Right now I'm deep in **Finvora**, an installment-management business application, while also preparing for Pakistani university entry tests (IMSciences Peshawar and similar).
+Right now I'm deep in **Finvora**, an installment-management business application, while also doing my bachelors in Software Engineering from IMSCIENCES peshawar.

 ```txt
 class Developer {